lukelovekin/T3A1_workbook/README.md

 let newLength = array.push('mango')  // [1,"a",3,"v","mango]

-let last = array.pop()// remove mango from the end
+fruits.length // displays lenght of array = 4

-let first = array.shift() // remove 1 from the front
+let removedHereA = array.splice(here, 1) // removes the "a" element from the array.

 let newLength = array.unshift("Hello") // add hello to the front of array

 let here = array.indexOf('a')  // 1

-let removedHereA = array.splice(here, 1) // removes the "a" element from the array.
+array.includes()  // if array includes an element that matches the callcack function it will return true or false

+array.join()  // joins all elements of the array into a string.

 let shallowCopy = array.slice() // this is makes a shallow copy or the array

-array.concat() // this joins another array to the current "array"

 array.every()  // returns true if elements in array match the functions condition called in every()

+let first = array.shift() // remove 1 from the front

 array.filter()  // returns a new array containing all elements that matches the callback function in the parenthesis